 After spending a few days in Puerto Neuvo, Ensenada will feel like a big city.
 There is Starbucks and McDonalds, and a Walmart and Costco on the outskirts of town.

-For more details, see the full itinerary for Ensenada with Kids: 4 Days in Baja California Norte.
+For more details, see the full itinerary for 4 days in Ensenada.

 Downtown Ensenada is very walkable.
 The tourist shopping street is Av.
 Adolfo Lopez Mateos.
 On the weekends, the cross streets of Castillo to Alvarado are closed to pedestrians, and restaurants have more outdoor seating.